franovalle/seen/README.md

 ## Problem Statement

-**Who:** School-age girls in low-income countries who have no access to eye care, and for whom staying in school depends on being able to see.
+**Who:** School-age girls in low-income countries who have no access to eye care, and for whom staying in school depends on being able to see (IAPB & Seva Foundation, 2024)..

 **Problem:** Every school day, 17.8 million children attend class unable to see the board, learning half as much as their peers (IAPB & Seva Foundation, 2024).
 In low-income countries, 2 out of 3 people who need eye care cannot get it — and girls bear the heaviest burden (WHO, May 2025).